rcl-ssl/docs/dnsautorenew/iis.md

 - Ensure that the certificate has been scheduled for renewal

-- Re-start the services again to save the certificate to the local machine and bind it to the IIS Web Server
+- Wait for 15 mins , then, re-start the services to save the certificate to the local machine and bind it to the IIS Web Server

 - Check that the certificate(s) are bound to the IIS website(s)